exasol/notebook-connector/doc/index.rst

 #########################

-The Notebook Connector manages connection configurations and additional tools for Jupyter notebook applications provided by Exasol company.
+The Notebook Connector manages connection configurations and additional tools for Jupyter notebook applications provided by Exasol.

 .. toctree::
    :maxdepth: 2